praworks/Rule-Based-CAD-Modeling-System-Using-C-and-SolidWorks-API/README.md

 ## Usage
 - Set environment variable `GEMINI_API_KEY` with your Google API key (User scope).
-- Open the "AI-CAD" taskpane.
+- Open the "AI-CAD-December" taskpane.
 - Pick a preset or type a prompt, e.g.:
 	- "Create a rectangular box 120 mm by 60 mm by 30 mm"
 	- "Create a cylinder 25 mm diameter and 70 mm height"